thoughtbot/flightctl/README.md

 # flightctl

-Client for interacting with cloud workspaces.
+Client for interacting with Mission Control workspaces.

 ## User Commands